oumi.analyze#

 - get_analyzer(name: str) MessageAnalyzer[Any] | ConversationAnalyzer[Any] | DatasetAnalyzer[Any] | PreferenceAnalyzer[Any] | None[source]#

-Get an analyzer by name.
+Get an analyzer by name, or None if not found.

 - load_cache() bool[source]#